beliciataylor/academic-kickstart/content/post/intro-to-github-talk/index.md

 1. Download Git onto your local computer.
 2. Create a GitHub account.
 3. Create a repository on GitHub.
-4. Create a copy of a repository on your local computer.
+4. Create a copy of your repository on your local computer.
 5. Add a file to your local repository.
 6. Push your file to GitHub.
 7. Make changes to a file on GitHub.
 8. Pull changes to your local computer.

-This concludes the "lecture" portion of my talk; the demonstration portion of my talk has been written out in great detail in my [handout](introduction-to-github-website.pdf), and there are screenshots of my screen showing each step in the process.
+To accomplish these steps, I would like to refer you to my [handout](introduction-to-github-website.pdf), which contains screenshots of my browser and terminal that show each step in the process.
 Section 2 of the handout goes over how to install git for Windows, Linux, and Mac computers.
 Section 3 reviews how to set up a GitHub account.
 Section 4 talks about creating a repository.
 Finally, section 5 shows how to use the git commands to update your repository.

 Here's a preview of section 4 and 5 of the handout: